trevortomesh/deep-stash/README.md

 - `deep` – location where the item was moved
 - `type` – either `"file"` or `"dir"`

-These metadata files allow DeepStash to reverse the stash operation with confidence and precision.
+These metadata files allow deepstash to reverse the stash operation with confidence and precision.

 ----
 ## 🛠️ Commands Summary